kniers/361group14/README.md

 	git commit -m "My commit message.
 This is what I changed..."
 Finally, push your changes to the github repo:
 	git push origin

+Database instructions: To view the database or add/delete tables, go to https://tools.engr.oregonstate.edu/phpMyAdmin/index.php
+Username: cs340_kniers
+Password - I'll post it on slack
+Server choice: classmysql

+We can interact with it using the server javascript